NMyVision/TemplateWriter/README.md

 Look in the test folder for more examples.

 # Release Log
+2.1.0
+- Increment variable renamed to IncrementValue (variable is still Index)
+- Add Increment method to manually increment the ```{Index}```
+- Add AutoIncrement variable to turn off/of increment functionality
+- Add new UUID variable

+2.0.2
+- Add clear method.

+2.0.1
+- Fix load to override an existing value if exists.

+2.0.0
+- null can not be passed in the constructor anymore use TemplateWriter.Empty
+- removed Add(object) now use Load(object)
+- Load(object) can accept an class object, Anonymous type, IDictionary or KeyValuePair

 1.2.0
 - Add Index variable for use when used in loops.
 - Suppress internal object Extension
 - Expose GlobalFileVariables

-2.0.0
-- null can not be passed in the constructor anymore use TemplateWriter.Empty
-- removed Add(object) now use Load(object)
-- Load(object) can accept an class object, Anonymous type, IDictionary or KeyValuePair

-2.0.1
-- Fix load to override an existing value if exists.

-2.0.2
-- Add clear method.